 - Loss of love and companionship that may not exceed $300,000

-Wrongful death cases in Indianapolis, therefore, are extremely limited in the ways and means by which a plaintiff can recover damages.
+Therefore, wrongful death cases in Indianapolis are extremely limited in the ways and means by which a plaintiff can recover damages.

 Indianapolis Wrongful Death Lawyer Near Me 317-636-7777

 A defendant may face litigation in civil court and the criminal system for the same event.
 While criminal and civil cases are handled separately, the findings in one case can affect the result of the other.
 If a defendant is found guilty in a criminal court of law, this could support your civil lawsuit.